The BC-CCM has an array of facilities to serve its users, including new facilities available in the fall of 2015 and more coming in fall 2016.

 The BC-CCM promotes musical and interdisciplinary projects using a variety of computer software.
 Applications include Pro Tools, Max/MSP, GRM Tools, Pure Data, Audacity, Sibelius, Melodyne, Spear, Supercollider, Ableton Live, PWGL, OpenMusic and others.
 If a specific application that the center does not own is desired by a contingent of CCM denizens, studio staff will pursue its acquisition.

-Hardware includes equipment for studio composition and production as well as live performance.
-Current plans include acquisition of a modular analog synthesizer system.
+Hardware includes equipment for studio composition and production as well as live performance, including a Yamaha Disklavier, two Moog Etherwave theremins, a Pittsburgh Modular analog synthesizer, and a Make Noise Shared System modular analog synthesizer.